User Control

 What are Risks and Considerations of User Control?

 While design for user control is generally beneficial, it's not without its risks.
-Among the points to bear in mind is that if designers provide too much or too little control, it can lead to various issues.
+Among the points to bear in mind is that if designers give too much—or too little—control, it’s something that can lead to various issues.

 1. Overwhelm for Users

 To provide too much control can overwhelm users.
-When users face too many options or settings, it will raise their cognitive load and they may feel confused and anxious.
-This can lead to decision paralysis and a poor user experience.
+When users have too many options or settings in front of them, it’ll raise their cognitive load—and they may feel confused and even anxious.
+That’s the sort of scenario that can lead to decision paralysis and a poor user experience.

 2. Compromise of Functionality

-On the other hand, if designers provide too little control, it can make users feel constrained and frustrated.
-However, to give users full control over all aspects of the system could jeopardize the product's primary functionality.
-Users might inadvertently alter critical settings or perform actions that harm the system's functioning.
-This is a vital balance to strike in human-centered design systems.
+On the other hand, if designers give users too little control, it can make them feel constrained—and likely very frustrated.
+To give users full control over all aspects of the system, though, could jeopardize the product's primary functionality.
+Users might alter critical settings without realizing it—or perform actions that harm the system's functioning.
+That’s a vital balance to strike in human-centered design systems.

 3. Violation of Standard Conventions

-When they try to provide unique user control features, designers might feel tempted to deviate from standard conventions and effective design patterns.
+When they try to provide user control features that are unique, designers might feel tempted to deviate from both standard conventions and effective design patterns.
 This can confuse users and lead to usability issues.
 Designers might inconsistently place controls, labels or more and frustrate their users as they try to proceed in flow through their tasks.

 4. Poor Discoverability